Nearly geodesic surfaces are filling: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Wenyuan Yang for suggesting a connection between \Cref{large Fuchsian component} and the work of Kahn-\mkvn.
 He thanks \vl \mkv for insightful discussions on the asymptotic behaviors of the planes which help formulate \Cref{limit of almost geodesic surfaces converge to dense subset} and part of \Cref{nearly geodesic are filling}.
-He also thanks Nathan M. Dunfield, Mark Hagen, and Zhenghao Rao for many helpful discussions.
+He also thanks Nathan M. Dunfield, Mark Hagen, Zhenghao Rao, and Yibo Zhang for many helpful discussions.
 He thanks his postdoc mentor Yunhui Wu for many helpful discussions in the last few years on hyperbolic geometry and minimal surfaces.
+The author is truly grateful for anonymous referee's very long report which significantly improves the paper in many aspects.
 Part of the work is completed when the author visits the Institut Fourier.
 The author would like to thank the institute for its hospitality and thank Andrea Seppi and Zeno Huang for their interest in this work and for helpful discussions.
+The author is partially supported by the start-up grants at Shanghai Institute of Mathematics and Interdisciplinary Sciences and NSFC No. 12501084.